Wedding Photography at Fulham Library

 Q. WHAT IS THE LIGHT LIKE FOR PHOTOGRAPHY INSIDE THE VENUE?

-A nice touch: David punches the air as he appears behind Jenny at Fulham Library entrance doorway.
+A nice touch: David punches the air as he appears behind Jenny at the Fulham Library entrance doorway.

 598 Fulham Road,